Bruce Campbell (barrister): Judicial career

-Scandal
+Smuggling scandal

-In 1983, Campbell's motor cruiser Papyrus was detained at Ramsgate by Customs, who removed 10 cases of whisky, 9,460 cigarettes and 500 grams of tobacco on which duty had not been paid.
-Campbell and the yacht's joint owner (a secondhand car dealer) were tried for evading duty; when initially questioned Campbell claimed he had not brought the goods into the country and that they were only for his personal use, but he later admitted that they had been bought in Guernsey.
-On 29 November he pleaded guilty and was fined £2,000; on 5 December the Lord Chancellor Lord Hailsham removed him from office for misbehaviour, an unprecedented sanction.
+In 1983, Campbell's motor cruiser Papyrus was detained at Ramsgate by HM Customs & Excise, who removed 10 cases of whisky, 9,460 cigarettes and 500 grams of tobacco on which duty had not been paid.
+Campbell and the yacht's joint owner (a secondhand car dealer) were prosecuted for evading excise duty; when initially questioned Campbell claimed he had not brought the goods into the country and that they were only for his personal use.
+He later admitted that the goods had been bought in Guernsey.
+On 29 November he pleaded guilty and was fined £2,000; On 5 December 1983 the Lord Chancellor Lord Hailsham removed him from office for misbehaviour, an unprecedented sanction.
 There was a political row when Hailsham allowed Campbell to keep his judge's pension.

 He died in Canterbury, Kent in 1990 aged 75.

 Campbell's older son Andrew followed the legal profession and has been a Circuit Judge since 2004.
 Campbell's younger son Richard is the British actor Richard Campbell.